happalee/myfirstrepository/README.md

 myfirstrepository
 =================
-learning github and this is my first repository!
+Excited to be learning GitHub!
+This is my first repository!